 - remove when done and apply some butter on the top of the hot toast sandwich.

 - serve veg toast sandwich with tomato ketchup and some mint cilantro chutney.

-4. vegan can use vegan substitutes to butter.
+3. vegans can use vegan substitutes for butter.

 step by step bombay veg toast sandwich recipe.

 1. take 1 cup tightly packed coriander leaves, ½ tsp chaat masala powder, 1 to 2 green chilies (chopped) in a chutney grinder jar. i usually add 2 to 3 green chilies as we prefer a bit spicy chutney in the sandwiches. you can also add half-half of coriander leaves and mint leaves. just add a pinch or two of salt as chaat masala already has salt in it.